St. Joseph DUI Lawyers

 Note that Missouri also implements “implied consent” laws that require all drivers lawfully arrested for a DUI to submit to a blood, breath, urine, or saliva test.
 Those who refuse testing will face 1 year of license revocation, as well as a 6-month IID use requirement.
 This penalty is in addition to the penalties that may be issued for the DUI conviction.

-Get Expert DWI Defense in Buchanan, Nodaway, and Platt Counties
+Get Expert DWI Defense in Buchanan, Nodaway, & Platt Counties

-What are the DWI and DUI Laws in Missouri?
+What Are the DWI & DUI Laws in Missouri?

 It is a crime in Missouri to drive under the influence (DUI), also referred to as driving while intoxicated (DWI).
 The law in Missouri states that: